Billy Taylor (cricketer, born 1977): Early life

+Cricket career

-Career at Sussex
+Sussex

 Two months later, he made his senior Sussex debut in a one-day match against Middlesex at Arundel in the National League; Taylor made ten one-day appearances for Sussex in 1999, but featured in just one first-class match against Derbyshire in the County Championship.
 He featured five times in the 2000 County Championship, but took just 6 wickets at an expensive average of 67.50.
 At the time, Sussex under the captaincy of Chris Adams, operated a football-style rotation system to help keep their bowlers fit throughout the season, with Taylor coming into the Sussex team to cover their main strike bowlers.
 In one-day cricket during the 2000 season, Taylor made thirteen appearances and took 18 wickets at an average of 21.61; he put in a man-of-the-match display in the third round of the NatWest Trophy against the Middlesex Cricket Board, taking 4 for 26.
 Prior to the start of the 2001 season, Taylor required surgery for a stress-fracture on his heel which he had suffered while playing club cricket in New Zealand, meaning he missed Sussex's pre-season tour of Grenada.
 He subsequently missed the first two weeks of the season, having broken a finger.
 His eleven one-day appearances in 2001 yielded him 15 wickets at an average of 21.60, with his four first-class appearances bringing him 8 wickets.